ruahman/denote/20240822T081904--channel-factories__bitcoin_whitepaper.md

 they can create and broadcast a settlement transaction. which pays out the current stake of each party directly from the shared account
+- the outputs are to the individuals

-only two transactions appear on the blockchain, the hook and the settlement
+this only two transactions appear on the blockchain, the hook and the settlement

 I one node decides to close the channel factory, it broadcast this decision to all other nodes. everyone stop updating the subchannels and broadcasts the sum of his current stake.  this is enough information for each node to create and sign the settlement transaction and broadcast the signature.
-- lying does not help sine if any node gives a number to hight the total sum would exceed the locked-in funds and the settlement transacttion would be invalid
+- lying does not help since if any node gives a number to hight the total sum would exceed the locked-in funds and the settlement transacttion would be invalid